 You don’t want your control panel to overheat.
 If the control board on most Kilns reaches over 160 degrees, it will shut down during the firing.
 You want to keep your Kiln studio area below 100 degrees during firing.

 Overhead vents will draw the fumes and heat out of your kiln area But will not bring oxygen into the Kiln.

 There is also a vent you can get for the bottom of your Kiln.
-This vent will draw the fumes out and bring oxygen in, but will not be efficient in drawing the heat out of the Kiln area.
+This vent will draw the fumes out and bring oxygen in, but it will not be efficient in drawing the heat out of the Kiln area.

 So if you have fresh air coming into your kiln area, you don’t need a vent.

 6. If I Have No Vent, Should I Be Concerned About Fumes in My Kiln Area?

 If there is fresh air coming in and you’re not hanging around the kiln area, you should be fine.
 Most of the organic material from the pottery burns off between 500 and 1200 degrees, which will last about 3 to 5 hours depending on how slow you fire and big your Kiln is.
 Keep in mind the Fumes will still be coming out of the Kiln but at a much slower rate.